Spider weaves and waits

 eight hands shaping fate

 Yesterday, while eating lunch with two of my healer friends, I glanced up to see a large spider tattooed on the forearm of a waiter.
-I had been talking about my book, and the appearance of the “writer’s totem” could not be more fitting.
+I had been talking about my book, and the appearance of the “writer’s totem” was apropos.

 Spider, with its eight legs, and a body in the shape of a figure eight, links us to infinity, and, as Ted Andrews notes in Animal Speak, the wheel of life.
 One might wish to study the Wheel of Fortune card in tarot for more insight.
-The spider, from the earliest of times, has taught us to see the mystery of life and of the universe, and, in doing so, she teaches about balance.
-She shows us that how we shape our stories determines the texture of our destiny.
+The spider, from the earliest of times, has taught us to see the mystery of life and of the universe.
+In doing so, she teaches about balance.
+Spider shows us that how we shape our stories determines the texture of our destiny.
 She models for us how to find self within the span of life’s web.

-Andrews reminds us that because of their delicate bodies, spiders embody the balance of gentleness and strength.
+Andrews points out how the delicate bodies of spiders embody the balance of gentleness and strength.
 The writer must remember the effect the energy of her words will have when they are spun into a story, yet she must endow them with strength.

 If you have a spider as a totem animal, it is beneficial to study the type.
 Not all spiders weave the same style of web (some don’t even weave webs), nor do they all eat the same prey, or wear the same colors on their skin.
-Most spiders have poison in their bites, but some leave a more lasting mark than others.
+Most spiders have poison in their bites, but some leave a more lasting mark.